threefoldfoundation/www_threefold_io/content/home/index.md

 {% row(style="center mtop narrow") %}

-## We Are Evolving the Internet, Together
+## Evolving the Internet, Together

 Over a decade ago, a group of **early Internet pioneers**, who understood the problems of the centralized Internet model first-hand, came together to **re-imagine** the infrastructure for an **open and decentralized Internet**.